jonnonz1/nz-statute-book/acts/public/1992/electricity-act-1992.md

 ### 147ZB Time for lodging appeal
-An appeal under section 147ZA must be brought within— (a) 20 working days after notice of the decision, direction, or order was given to, or served on, the appellant; or (b) any further time that a District Court may allow on application made before or after the expiration of that period.
+An appeal under section 147ZA must be brought within— (a) 20 working days after notice of the decision, direction, or order was given to, or served on, the appellant; or (b) any further time that the District Court may allow on application made before or after the expiration of that period.

 ### 147ZC Procedure on appeal
 (1) Every appeal under section 147ZA must be heard as soon as practicable after the appeal is lodged.
 (2) On the hearing of an appeal under section 147ZA, the District Court may— (a) confirm, reverse, or modify the decision, direction, or order of the Board; or (b) give any decision, or make any direction or order, that the Board could have given or made in respect of the matter.
-(3) Nothing in this section gives a District Court power to review any part of the decision, direction, or order of the Board other than the part against which the appellant has appealed.
+(3) Nothing in this section gives the District Court power to review any part of the decision, direction, or order of the Board other than the part against which the appellant has appealed.
-(4) Subject to section 147ZH, the decision of a District Court on any appeal under section 147ZA is final.
+(4) Subject to section 147ZH, the decision of the District Court on any appeal under section 147ZA is final.

 ### 147ZD Court may refer appeals back for reconsideration
-(1) A District Court may in any case, instead of determining any appeal under section 147ZA, direct the Board to reconsider, either generally or in respect of any specified matters, the whole or any part of the matter to which the appeal relates.
+(1) The District Court may in any case, instead of determining any appeal under section 147ZA, direct the Board to reconsider, either generally or in respect of any specified matters, the whole or any part of the matter to which the appeal relates.
 (2) In giving any direction under subsection (1), the District Court must— (a) advise the Board of its reasons for so doing; and (b) give to the Board any directions it thinks just as to the whole or any part of the matter that is referred back for reconsideration.
 (3) In reconsidering any matter referred back to the Board under subsection (1), the Board must have regard to the District Court's reasons for giving a direction under that subsection, and to the court's directions under subsection (2).

 ### 147ZE Costs
-On any appeal under section 147ZA, a District Court may make an order for the payment, by the Board or the appellant, of the costs incurred in respect of the appeal by the other party to the appeal.
+On any appeal under section 147ZA, the District Court may make an order for the payment, by the Board or the appellant, of the costs incurred in respect of the appeal by the other party to the appeal.

 ### 147ZF Power of court to prohibit publication of person's name or affairs
-(1) On any appeal under section 147ZA, a District Court may, if in the court's opinion it is proper to do so having regard to the interests of any person and to the public interest, make an order prohibiting the publication of the name or particulars of the affairs of any person.
+(1) On any appeal under section 147ZA, the District Court may, if in the court's opinion it is proper to do so having regard to the interests of any person and to the public interest, make an order prohibiting the publication of the name or particulars of the affairs of any person.
 (2) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who commits a breach of any order made under subsection (1) or evades or attempts to evade the order.

 ### 147ZG Decision to continue in force pending appeal